lmcnulty/aiid-risk-checklisting-design/personas/algorithm-assessment-agnes.md

     and want to advertise at responsible AI conferences.

 - **Stakeholders**
-  - The organization Agnes works for (Saiftee)
+  - The organization Agnes works for
   - The organization that they're auditing
     - The engineers of the system
     - The manager in charge of the project